coltongrainger/quamash/prelims/analysis.md

 DEF: We say $(X, \sM, \mu)$ is semifinite if whenever $E \in \sM$ such that $\mu(E) = \infty$ there's a ... measurable set $F \in \sM$ where $F \subset E$ and $\mu(F) < \infty$.

-We can sets of finite measure in a semifinite measure space *as large as we want*.
+We can find sets of finite measure in a semifinite measure space *as large as we want*.

 EX: $(\RR, 2^\RR, \mu_1)$ is the measure space of real numbers with the counting measure.
 It's semifinite because ... if $\mu(A) = \infty$ then $A \neq \emptyset$ and so we can find $r \in A$ with $\mu_1(\{r\}) = 1 < \infty$.